ippas/imdik-zekanowski-gts/README.md

 [step 6](step_6_nearest_genes_phenotypes_gnomad_merge_pca.ipynb): two tables: simulated controls from gnomad and samples were joined and annotated with phenotypes (only samples are annotated) and with nearest genes (20kb from transcript, all variants annotated)

 #### 2. SKAT test
-The output of step 6 was used to for a SKAT test on different gene lists.
-The analysis notebook is available [here](patients_vs_controls_cadd_SKAT.ipynb) and the resulting report can be found under [this link](https://docs.google.com/document/d/1FF_HU3rsZ0NCg0FTl6P-54T780kh_5CZp7Jbq-5cpS4/edit?usp=sharing)
+The output of step 6 was used to for a SKAT test and then a try to use the top genes to predict phenotypes on other samples.
+The analysis notebook is available [here](SKAT_heavy_vs_gnomad_test_on_families.ipynb).

 ### data and hail enviornment set up